What is Anime?

 The Policies extend to ALL Dynamite Conventions sponsored events!

 Q. Why have you not asked (insert name of guest here) to Tokyo In Tulsa?
 I have sent you emails and sent you their contact information.
 I have even talked to them about it at (insert name of location here).
 WHY?

-PLEASE DO NOT CONTACT POSSIBLE GUESTS YOURSELF TO INVITE THEM.
-This causes no end of trouble and confusion.
+PLEASE DO NOT CONTACT POSSIBLE GUESTS YOURSELF TO INVITE THEM This causes no end of trouble and confusion.
 If you meet up with someone that you would like to attend Tokyo in Tulsa in the future, give them our web address and ask them to contact us, or, like stated before, let us know through the contact form.

 Fan Etiquette is how we ask you to act toward Guests and other attendees.

-First, guests are people too.
+Guests are people too.
 Outside of their job, what you admire them for, they have lives, problems, and emotions just like everyone else.
 Treat them calmly and courteously.
 During Tokyo in Tulsa they have schedules to keep and need time off.
 If you see a guest in the hall, do not glomp or swarm them.
 If a guest has time, he or she will spend time with you.
 Do not be offended if they do not have time to talk.
-He or she maybe on a schedule or needing a break.
+He or she may be on a schedule or needing a break.
 There will be other opportunities to talk to them.